awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 ### Access control isn't available for your app<a name="access-control-unsupported"></a>

-Amplify now supports access control for Next\.js SSR apps\.
-Previously, Amplify didn't support access control for Next\.js SSR apps\.
-If you are working with an SSR app that is already deployed in the Amplify console, you must redeploy the app to enable access control\.
-After you redeploy, **Access control** displays in the **App settings** menu for the app\.
+Currently, Amplify doesn't support access control for Next\.js apps that use SSR\.
+If you are working with an SSR app in the Amplify console, **Access control** isn't available in the **App settings** menu in the navigation pane\.

 ### Your Next\.js app uses unsupported features<a name="nextjs-version-support"></a>